JohnW876/gift-shack/TESTING.md

 * To verify the webhook can handle checkout functionality if the checkout view fails, I commented out form.submit to simulate a broken form.
 I then submitted an order to verify that it would be successfully processed.
 This was confirmed with Stripe posting the webhook URL to the terminal.
 I also verified that the order was created in Django admin.

 **Email Confirmation**
 * A test purchase was made to verify that the confirmation email would be logged in the terminal with all of the correct order details.

+**Add Product set up**
+* To verify if the appropriate error message would display when adding a product I submitted a form for an invalid product by adding more than 6 digits to the price.
+The appropriate error message displayed as expected.
+* A valid product was added using the form in Product Management to verify if it was added to products with and without an image.
+The success message displayed.
+This was confirmed when checking the products in Django admin.

 I continually tested how the page was rendering across all device sizes using Chrome DevTools.